 License Renewal & Continuing Education

 Michigan LPN licenses are valid for two years beginning on the date issued.
 Renewal happens via the same MiPlus portal used for initial license application and costs $128.50.
-Renewal also requires 25 hours of continuing education in programs or courses approved by the MBN, including at least two hours in the topic of pain and pain and symptom management.
+Renewal also requires 25 hours of continuing education in programs or courses approved by the MBN, including at least two hours on the topic of pain and pain and symptom management.
 CE program requirements must be completed during the two years immediately preceding the application for license renewal.

 Salary and Job Outlook for LPNs in Michigan

 Figures from the U.S. Department of Education present a bit of a mixed bag when it comes to earnings and job growth for LPNs in Michigan.
 The DOE’s Projections Central website, for example, reports basically a flat line when it comes to job growth for LPNs in Michigan over the next several years.
-However, there are also over 1,000 annual new Michigan LPN job openings projected over that same time resulting from currently-employed practical nurses retiring or moving up into RN and advanced nursing careers.
+However, there are also over 1,000 new Michigan LPN job openings projected annually over that same period resulting from currently-employed practical nurses retiring or moving up into RN and advanced nursing careers.

-Salaries for Michigan LPNs, as indicated by the figures from the U.S. Bureau of Labor Statistics, are healthy.
+Salaries for Michigan LPNs, as indicated by the earning figures below from the U.S. Bureau of Labor Statistics, are healthy.
 Earnings statewide and in many communities are notably higher than those for practical nurses in the nation overall.

 Job Outlook for Licensed Practical Nurses in Michigan (2018-2028)

 Annual Earnings for Licensed Practical Nurses in Michigan

 |Niles-Benton Harbor, MI||$41,620||$52,600||$64,560|